 Testing: English, mathematics, and computer placement testing for university courses is available on a scheduled basis to provide appropriate class placement.
 With prior arrangements, the Learning Center proctors both UA and non-UA exams.
-In addition, the Learning Center is a designated site for several standardized exams, including CLEP, PRAXIS, MAT, DANTES, and GED, as well as private exams for the FAA, FCC, ASE, and the State of Alaska.
+In addition, the Learning Center is a designated site for several standardized exams, including CLEP, PRAXIS, MAT, DANTES, and TOEFL, as well as private exams for the FAA, FCC, Pearson Vue, ASE, PSI, and the State of Alaska.

-GED Testing: The UAS Learning Center is the GED Test Center for Ketchikan.
-GED pre-testing, instruction, and official tests are offered on a scheduled basis throughout the year.
+GED Testing: The UAS Ketchikan Learning Center is the GED Test Center for Ketchikan.
+GED pre-testing, instruction, and official tests are offered on a scheduled basis during the Fall and Spring semester.
 There are no fees for pre-tests, study materials, or classes.
-There is a \$25 fee for GED test administration.
-For additional information, contact the GED office at (907)247-0224.
+For additional information, contact the GED office at (907) 228-4516, or the Learning Center.